 I've learned a ton about creatine since getting lucky enough to discover the wonders of this special molecule in an exercise physiology class a long, long time ago.

 With everything I've learned, and after 20+ years of use, I truly believe pure creatine monohydrate from a high-quality source is one of the most potent components of any smartly-designed supplementation protocol— even if you're not a serious athlete or trying to put on slabs and slabs of muscle.

 There are only a handful of supplements that I consistently take and consider to be helpful for just about everyone.
 Creatine is undoubtedly at the top of this list, and I believe it should be a staple for everyone from your grandma to the experienced biohacker to a scrawny teenager hitting the weights in his garage trying to put on muscle.
 So, if you want to enjoy…

 - Reduced fatigue and increased endurance,

 - A healthy heart,

 - Strong bones,

 - And much more…

 …then creatine supplementation is a no-brainer!

-Again, to get your hands on the highly bioavailable, research-backed, and ultra-pure Kion Creatine, just click here.
-We literally just launched this stuff, so I'm not sure how long our initial supplies will last, but for now, you can get it while the gettin's good.
+Again, to get your hands on the highly-bioavailable, research-backed, and ultra-pure Kion Creatine, just click here.
+We literally just launched this stuff, so I'm not sure how long our initial supplies will last.

 If I left any questions about creatine unanswered, please leave them below, and I'll respond!
 I'd also love to hear how creatine has worked for you and what results you've noticed from taking it.